-This General Permit will cover activities started within five (5) years and completed within six (6) years after the date of issuance, unless these RGPs are revoked in the interim.
+These Regional General Permits will cover activities started within five (5) years and completed within six (6) years after the initial date of issuance (July 20, 2016), unless these RGPs are revoked in the interim.
 At the end of the first year and every succeeding year, the Corps of Engineers will review activities authorized by these Regional General Permits to determine if significant cumulative impacts have resulted.
 If the District Engineer determines revocation of this permit, in whole or in part, may be in order due to cumulative impacts, a public notice of the intention will be issued and after a review of all additional data submitted, action will be taken to amend, modify or revoke this permit as appropriate.
 Revocation of the General Permit will not affect the work that had been authorized when the General Permit was in effect if such work is in accordance with the provisions contained herein.